 General Dentist in New Port Richey, FL

-At the dental office of Paul Miller DDS, our main office policy is to treat our patients with respect.
+At the dental office of Paul Miller DDS & Michael Caputo DDS, our main office policy is to treat our patients with respect.
 We believe in building long-lasting relationships with our patients.
-Our dentist and staff work to provide everyone with a warm and welcoming environment where they will receive the highest level of cosmetic or general dental care.
+Our dentists and staff work to provide everyone with a warm and welcoming environment where they will receive the highest level of cosmetic or general dental care.
 Our goal is to have every patient leave our office knowing they received the dental services they need and deserve.

-Dr. Miller is currently accepting new patients.
+Dr. Miller and Dr. Caputo are currently accepting new patients.
 Please call our office at 727-846-7510 to schedule an appointment.
 Once you make an appointment at our office, that time will be reserved for you.
 If, for some reason, you are unable to keep your scheduled appointment time, call us as soon as possible to reschedule.

 What to Bring to your First Appointment

 To provide you with prompt dental treatment, please be sure to bring the following when you visit our practice for your initial visit:

 - Any medical records pertaining to your visit